grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 * `FileManager.INFO_UPDATED` - We now have the latest filesystem informaton.
 _returns_ `FileSystemEvent`

-* `FileManager.DIRECTORY_READY` - A diretory that was requested is now available
+* `FileManager.DIRECTORY_READY` - A diretory that was requested is now available.  _ANY_ dirextory action fires this event.
 _returns_ `EntryReadyEvent`

 * `FileManager.DIRECTORY_CHANGED` - If we not only requested a diretory, but did it through `changeDir` and we have navigated into it, this event is fired.
+_returns_ `EntryReadyEvent`

+* `FileManager.DIRECTORY_MADE` - Here, we have requested a directory (so `FileManager.DIRECTORY_READY` also fires) using `makeDir`.
+This means we have explicitly requested a directory for the purpose of creating it whether or not it already exists.
 _returns_ `EntryReadyEvent`

 * `FileManager.FILE_READY` - Whenever a file entry has been requested to perform an operation and is now available.